Easy Guide to help you on your recreational shopping trips.

 As mentioned above, dispensaries aren’t usually the most spacious places, so it is imperative that everyone in the dispensary be shopping or buying products.
 If you don’t have any intention to make a purchase, you should wait outside; if you have already bought something, again, you should wait outside.

 Many dispensaries have strict “no photo” policies, which help them maintain security and thwart robbery attempts.
 Other dispensaries merely discourage photography, while a small few dispensaries do appreciate the social media exposure from patron photos.
 Generally, it is a good idea to avoid snapping pics while you are inside a dispensary to avoid incurring the ire of budtenders.

 Don’t Use on Dispensary Property

 Colorado law states that adults cannot use marijuana in public spaces or even licensed public spaces, and it is illegal to smoke indoors.
 Thus, it is extra definitely not cool for you to use your recently acquired weed products on dispensary property.
 Doing so will get you in trouble with the authorities, and it could imperil the dispensary’s license and cause the dispensary to incur seriously high fines.
 Instead, you can head to a number of newly opened cannabis restaurants, bars and speakeasies as well as any marijuana-okay hotels.
+No vape either.

 Don’t Try to Return or Exchange